Tom Cruise

 Just in his second film appearance (a mere year after leaving home for New York to pursue an acting career), Tom Cruise made a major impact in Taps (1981), followed in 1983 by standout work in the ensemble of Francis Ford Coppola’s The Outsiders with Rob Lowe, Emilio Estevez, Diane Lane, Patrick Swayze, and Matt Dillon; his first starring role in All the Right Moves, and his breakout role in Risky Business with Rebecca De Mornay.
 By the time she starred in Ridley Scott’s Legend (1985) and Tony Scott’s mega-hit Top Gun (1986), Cruise was his generation’s top star.

-The next 15 years of Tom Cruise’s career are certainly his most interesting and varied, including a number of complex, dark, and multi-layered performances in films with some of the era’s most important filmmakers.
+The next 15 years of Tom Cruise’s career are certainly his most interesting and varied, including several complex, dark, and multi-layered performances in films with some of the era’s most important filmmakers.
 Martin Scorsese’s The Color of Money (1986) gave Cruise the chance to work alongside an earlier era’s top movie star, Paul Newman, while Barry Levinson’s Rain Man (1988) saw Cruise deliver a sensitive portrayal opposite an autistic Dustin Hoffman (1988), and Oliver Stone’s Born on the Fourth of July (1989) provided Cruise the kind of juicy starring (and Oscar bait) role actors yearn for, in this case, Vietnam vet Ron Kovic turning from warrior to powerful antiwar activist.

 Tom Cruise reunited with director Tony Scott for one of Scott’s typically dynamic movies, Days of Thunder (1990), a turning point in that it was Cruise’s first role with future wife Nicole Kidman, launching one of pop culture’s most examined and publicized relationships.
 The couple continued to build their stardom pairing in Ron Howard’s romance adventure Far and Away (1992).